 Although California has been on varying levels of lockdown during most of her assignment, she is making the most of Northern California.
 Ashley said she and her friends have frequented outside dining at excellent restaurants, taken some tours of the famous city sites, visited Golden Gate Park, and gone to the beach.

 Being in such a beautiful city during the pandemic has helped her cope.

 "The last year has been detrimental for all of us," she said.
 "I didn't know how strong we were as nurses and as leaders until faced with the pandemic.
 This last year has shown us how resilient we have to be, not only for ourselves but for our patients and what we do for a living.
 It's made me see the bigger picture — that we are so much stronger than we think we are."

 Nurses Month and professional development

-Among the topics of National Nurses Month celebrated in May, the third week of the month is highlighting the importance of professional development for nurses.
+Among the National Nurses Month celebrated in May, the third week of the month highlights the importance of professional development for nurses.

 Ashley is grateful that travel nursing has enhanced her professional development and become a key part of her adventure.
 She looks forward to learning new procedures and technology every time she takes a new assignment.

 "In Alabama, I was growing as a nurse, but once I started traveling, my desire to learn about different things blossomed.
 And it's not just professional information.
 It's also learning about new cultures,” she said.